 Accounting: The Association's financial statements are presented on the accrual basis of accounting in accordance with generally accepted United States accounting practices.
 Under the accrual method of accounting, revenues are recognized when earned and expenses are recognized when incurred.
 This provides a more accurate determination of the financial condition of the Association at any point in time and is a better method for multi year tracking of capital reserves credits and deficiencies.
 Our financial statements are audited annually by an independent certified public accountant and the audited financial statements are posted on the Resource Center page in the Budgets/Audited Financial Statements folder.

 Management Agent.
 Pacifica Realty Management, Inc. is our management company, retained by the Board as an independent contractor for the purpose of managing the operation of our property.
 Pacifica provides services such as collection of fees and assessments, supervision of subcontractors, soliciting bids for subcontracted services, providing financial statements, personnel, payroll, preparing the budget, general administrative services as well as a general clearing house for problem solving, communications with owners and the Board of Directors, and to serve in an advisory capacity.
 The management company reports directly to the Board.

-Property Manager: The property manager is an employee of the Association and is responsible for managing the overall daily operation of The Villages, coordination of all maintenance and construction, oversight of the irrigation system, supervision of our employees, and oversight of our vendors.
+Property Manager: The property manager is responsible for managing the overall daily operation of The Villages, coordination of all maintenance and construction, oversight of the irrigation system, supervision of our employees, and oversight of our vendors.
 In addition, the property manager has numerous administrative tasks, and serves as the initial contact for owner and renter concerns and complaints.